AjaniBilby/BNF-parser/readme.md

   - [Repetition](#repetition)
   - [Literal](#literal)

-A simple library for generate syntax parsers based deterministic BNF syntax descriptions.
-There are a few changes from standard BNF forms to help produce cleaner syntax tree outputs that BNFs normally provide.

 # Example

-First of all provide the BNF representation of you language, and parse that into a syntax tree.
-This tree can then be compiled down into a representation ready to parse syntax trees for the compiled language.
+First, provide the BNF representation of your language and parse it into a syntax tree.
+Then, compile the tree into a representation that is ready to parse syntax trees for the compiled language.

 ```ts
 import { BNF, Compile } from "bnf-parser";